-- 1.1 When working in the arena of safeguarding, it is inevitable that from time to time there will be practitioner disagreement.
+- 1.1 Effective working together depends on an open approach and honest relationships between agencies.
+When working in the arena of safeguarding, it is inevitable that from time to time there will be practitioner disagreement.
 Whilst this is understandable and generally acceptable, it is vital that such differences do not affect the outcomes for children and adults with needs for care and support.
-This procedure provides a process for resolving practitioner disagreements and ensuring there is effective challenge in the system.
+This procedure provides a multiagency process for resolving practitioner disagreements and ensuring there is effective challenge in the system.
 It also provides practitioners with advice and support to enable them to escalate concerns where disagreements are not resolved at a practitioner level. - 1.2 Professional challenge is a positive activity and a sign of good professional practice and effective multi-agency working.
 Decisions are made on the information available to people at the time.
 It is acknowledged that there may be times when professionals from differing agencies have differing views, which will need further exploration.
-Practitioners need to be open to being questioned about how a decision was reached or a particular course of action was taken and should be supported in raising a professional challenge, irrespective of the seniority or status of the practitioner who has made the decision which is disputed. - 1.3 Both national and local Safeguarding Adults Reviews (SARs) and Child Safeguarding Practice Reviews (CSPRs) continue to draw attention to the importance of interagency communication and have identified an apparent reluctance to challenge interagency decision making with concerns that were not followed up with robust professional challenge, which may have altered the professional response and the outcome for the children or adult at risk. - 1.4 Disagreements can arise in a number of areas of multi-agency working such as: - response to a safeguarding concern - threshold decisions - not recognising the signs of harm - outcomes of assessments - mental capacity issues - issues concerning consent and best interest decisions - decision making including to convene a meeting/strategy discussion or during multi-agency safeguarding meetings - roles and responsibilities of practictioners - service provision - information sharing and communication in relation to practice or actions which may not effectively ensure the safety or well-being of a child or adult with care and support needs, or others within the family, including children - recording practices - decisions regarding implementation and/or responding to and addressing the Executive Strategy Process
+Practitioners need to be open to being questioned about how a decision was reached or a particular course of action was taken and should be supported in raising a professional challenge, irrespective of the seniority or status of the practitioner who has made the decision which is disputed. - 1.3 Both national and local Safeguarding Adults Reviews (SARs) and Child Safeguarding Practice Reviews (CSPRs) continue to draw attention to the importance of interagency communication.
+They have identified an apparent reluctance to challenge interagency decision making, where concerns were not followed up with robust professional challenge, although this may have altered the professional response and the outcome for the children or adult at risk. - 1.4 Disagreements can arise in a number of areas of multi-agency working such as: - response to a safeguarding concern - perceived levels of risk threshold decisions - not recognising the signs of harm - outcomes of assessments - mental capacity issues - issues concerning consent and best interest decisions - decision making including to convene a meeting/strategy discussion or during multi-agency safeguarding meetings - roles and responsibilities of practitioners - service provision - information sharing and communication in relation to practice, or actions which may not effectively ensure the safety or well-being of a child or adult with care and support needs, or others within the family, including children - recording practices - decisions regarding implementation and/or responding to and addressing the Executive Strategy Process.
+This procedure sets out a multi-agency framework for dealing with serious safeguarding concerns in organisational settings.

-- 1.5 Professional challenge and critical reflection about the focus and intended outcome of intervention should include questioning and being open to professional challenge from colleagues, as well as being confident to challenge others. - 1.6 Many professional challenges will be resolved on an informal basis by contact between the professional raising the challenge (or their manager) and the agency receiving the challenge and will end there. - 1.7 Professional challenge is about challenging decisions, practice or actions which may not effectively ensure the safety or well-being of a child, an adult at risk and other family members.
+- 1.5 Professional challenge and critical reflection about the focus and intended outcome of intervention should include questioning and being open to professional challenge from colleagues, as well as being confident to challenge others. - 1.6 Many professional challenges can be resolved on an informal basis by contact between the professional raising the challenge (or their manager) and the agency receiving the challenge and will end there. - 1.7 Professional challenge is about challenging decisions, practice or actions which may not effectively ensure the safety or well-being of a child, an adult at risk and other family members.

-2. Purpose
+Purpose